ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Method

 where $\textbf{Q}\in \mathbb{R}^{n\times d_{k}}$ and $\textbf{K}\in \mathbb{R}^{n\times d_{k}}$ are the matrices of query and key for one attention layer.
 For brevity, the mask operation is omitted from the description.

 $Aggregate$ denotes the operation of summing the token scores within a single chunk.
-Assuming that an input comprises $c$ chunks with $n$ tokens.
-Under this setting, $A^{t}_{ij}$ denotes the attention score of the current token $x_{i}$ relative to $j$-$th$ chunk.
+Specifically, for the matrix \textbf{A}, the attention scores of tokens within each chunk are accumulated along the column direction, representing the attention scores of tokens to the chunk.
 For multi-head attention, we compute the average along the head dimension, yielding matrix $\textbf{A}^{t}$.

 We employ the Kullback-Leibler (KL) divergence as the loss function for attention distillation to guide the student model $\textbf{A}^{s}$ in approximating the teacher model’s attention scores $\textbf{A}^{t}$ :